mapmeld/scraping-by-in-nodejs/README.md

 };
 ```

-You can also include some JSON data in your exports.
-This isn't done so much, but it's helpful if your module comes with a JSON dataset.
+You can also include JSON data in your exports.
+This isn't done so much, but it's helpful if your module comes with an interesting dataset.

 ```javascript
 module.exports = {